araobp/beacon/README.md

 ## Working with AWS IOT

+Chrome on Adroid already supports Eddystone, so that you don't need to install an extra application for Eddystone.

-Next, I worki on managing Raspberry-Pi-based iBeacon/Eddystone from AWS IOT.
+Next, I work on managing Raspberry-Pi-based Eddystone from AWS IOT.

 Note: Eddystone cannot emit URL larger than 18 bytes.